mfjones/pace2016/README.md

     2 5
     4 5

-4) At any time you can send the script a UNIX single to get a status update.
+4) At any time you can send the script a UNIX signal to get a status update.
 On `SIGUSR1`, the process will output the size of the largest bag in the best tree decomposition found so far.
 This can be triggered with

     kill -SIGUSR1 [pid]